-Performs even under warm summer weather conditions.
-Red Rover, call this radish over!
-This hybrid was a top performer in our trials in both an early and late planting as it provided consistent even growth and good strong stems.
+Rover performs well even under warm summer weather conditions.
 Rover has a smooth, dark red, uniform root with a crisp white interior that is tasty and mild.
-Early and later to bolt than other varieties.
-Matures in 21 days.
+Matures in 28 days.
 Approx. 500 seeds/pkg.

 Scroll down for more details and growing information.